david-asenoff/ReactJS-projects/README.md

-# ReactJS-projects

-Welcome to ReactJS-projects, a collection of merged repositories containing various projects.

 ## Repository Introduction

-ReactJS-projects is a combination of two repositories: [Mini-Projects](https://github.com/david-asenoff/ReactJS-projects/tree/main/Mini-Projects) and [Reactive-Jokes](https://github.com/david-asenoff/ReactJS-projects/tree/main/Reactive-Jokes).
-It brings together projects showcasing different aspects of web development using ReactJS.
+Welcome to **ReactJS-projects**, a collection of merged repositories containing various projects.

 ## :eyeglasses: Mini-Projects Introduction
 **Mini-Projects** is a repository with various mini projects.
 Each project has its own directory, and you can find a Readme.md file in each of the projects along with an idea.png file illustrating the main idea and design.
 You can explore the projects in the [Mini-Projects directory](https://github.com/david-asenoff/ReactJS-projects/tree/main/Mini-Projects).